salesforce/lwc-test/packages/@lwc/jest-preset/README.md

 -   String: error message includes the substring.
 -   Error object: error message is equal to the message property of the object.
 -   Error class: error object is instance of class.

+This matcher works both with LWC components and with non-LWC custom elements that use standard `connectedCallback` semantics.

 #### expect().toThrowErrorInConnectedCallback